bschug/rice-and-potato/_posts/2023-12-17-Pumpkin_Cream_Soup.md

 ## Tips
  - You can use frozen chives and sprinkle them directly over the hot soup.
  - If the pumpkin doesn't provide enough sweetness already, you can add a little sugar.
+ - For a vegetarian option, simply leave out the chicken.